harryherold/GASPI-Applications/README.md

 * function that returns a queue which has a number of free entries or blocks if there is no suitable queue
 * blocking waitsome function, which calls a waitsome and reset
 * flushing of queues (in a range)
+* Marcos to check errors of GASPI function calls